The-Daily-Upside/tap-on24/README.md

-# tap-google-ad-manager
+# tap-on24

-`tap-google-ad-manager` is a Singer tap designed for extracting data from Google Ad Manager.
+`tap-on24` is a Singer tap designed for extracting event data from the ON24 Webinar Platform using their REST API.

 This tap is built using the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.